 The same goes for video.
 You want to know how long customers watch your video, what they click in the video and how your video performs across different markets and audiences.
 Track analytics in real time so you can make changes on the fly.

-Say you create a Personalized Video based on what customers looked at on your website.
-A couple of minutes after they leave your website, you send them an email with personalized video promoting those very same items at a discount.
+Say you create a Personalised Video based on what customers looked at on your website.
+A couple of minutes after they leave your website, you send them an email with personalised video promoting those very same items at a discount.
 This has got to be a win, right?

 Yet breaking down the data, you discover that people who opened the email via desktop responded really well and you got about a 45% conversion rate, yet those who accessd the video via mobile device converted only 15%.
 Why’s that?
 You can use this insight to change your video for mobile and make further improvements to drive conversions.